JoeShook/udap-devdays-2023/README.md

 ### Progression through the tutorial

 1. Start at the prerquisite branch and ensure all services start
-2. Along the way there are branches that satisfy the objectivs.
+2. Along the way there are branches that satisfy the objectives.
 3. **prerequisite** branch is the starting point.
 It is the intended branch to start and complete the tutorial.
-4. **fhirserverWithUdap** branch is the tutorial solution up to  **2.🧩 udap.authserver.devdays Project**.
+4. **fhirserverWithUdap** branch is the tutorial solution configuring the FHIR Server correctly.
 5. **authServerWithUdap** branch is the full working solution.

+## Things to look out for

+If the developer regenerates certificates with the udap.pki.devdays project during the Tutorial delete the udap.authserver.devdays.EntityFramework.db database.
+And restart udap.authserver.devdays.
+### On Windows

+If the developer regenerates certificates with the udap.pki.devdays during the Tutorial they may then need to launch mmc.exe, the Certificates snap-in for the current user.
+Go to Intermediate Certification Authorities and delete the DevDaysSubCA_1.

 ## Begin Tutorial